RampNetwork/whacked-blocks-2018/README.md

 If you want to get back to the venue at night Friday or Saturday/Sunday and the door is closed please write to us (admins are orgs) on the telegram group and we will let you in.

 Beware!
-In order to take part in the Hackathon and win, your work has to be pulled to this repo in the solutions folder until 13:00 on Sunday.
+In order to take part in the Hackathon and have a chance to win, create an issue in this repo with access data to your public repository project code and remember to do it before 13:00 on Sunday.

 ## Timeline